 The role of the prosecutor, however, is clear: it is to apply the criminal law and prosecute individuals where the two stage test set out in the Code for Crown Prosecutors is satisfied.

 In this guidance, the term "suspect" is used to describe a person who is not yet the subject of formal criminal proceedings and the term "defendant" is used to describe a person who has been charged or summonsed.

 These offences are highly sensitive.
-To ensure consistency of approach, details of all cases (see below for information to be supplied) in which charges of intentional or reckless sexual transmission of infection are being considered must be sent to the Director's Legal Advisor (DLA).
-This is in order to allow the DLA to oversee charging decisions being made in these cases and to provide advice in appropriate cases.
-Accordingly, the DLA must be notified prior to any decision being communicated to the police.
+To ensure consistency of approach, details of all cases (see below for information to be supplied) in which charges of intentional or reckless sexual transmission of infection are being considered must be sent to the Director of Legal Services (DLS).
+This is in order to allow the DLS to oversee charging decisions being made in these cases and to provide advice in appropriate cases.
+Accordingly, the DLS must be notified prior to any decision being communicated to the police.

-Referrals to the DLA must either be through Heads of Complex Casework Units (CCU), Chief Crown Prosecutors (CCP) or Deputy Chief Crown Prosecutors (DCCP).
+Referrals to the DLS must either be through Heads of Complex Casework Units (CCU), Chief Crown Prosecutors (CCP) or Deputy Chief Crown Prosecutors (DCCP).
 The following must be sent with the case details:

 - a synopsis of the evidence prepared by the reviewing lawyer, including an outline of the relevant legal considerations and the application of this policy to the facts of the case

 - a copy of the MG3

 - an endorsement of the proposed course of action from the CCU Head, CCP or DCCP through whom the referral to the DLS is being made.